Illinois to Tennessee Moving Guide

 Cons of moving from Illinois to Tennessee

-- Swap renowned museums for fewer museums
+- Swap world-class museums for fewer major museums

 Illinois vs. Tennessee: Comparing the Local Foodie Scene